(Images provided by AFIF)

 Blue and purple hues are the most popular description of this flowers color, but many campanulas are also found to be white or shades of pink.
 This flower generally blooms with 5 petals and can grow anywhere from a few inches to a few feet in height.
 Blooms can last for up to 6 weeks and show in the summer amid June through September.
 It’s also good to know that campanulas are perennial flowers, so remove dead flower heads to encourage regrowth the following year.

 A noteworthy fact about the campanula is that the character Rapunzel from the Grimm’s Fairy Tale was named after this flower, specifically the species Campanula Rapunculus.
-This particular species also used to be grown in Europe for its edible leaves, used a bit like spinach.
+This particular species also used to be grown in Europe for its leaves, which can be eaten and used a bit like spinach.
 Its roots also resemble parsnip, which were used in food similarly to how radishes are.

 Florists love the bell flower, not only because it looks fantastic in arrangements, but also because it is known to be a low maintenance plant.
 So if you’re new to gardening or just don’t have a lot of time to commit to your plants, this is the perfect addition to your plot.